 What changes will you make to local bus service?

 Route 319 will remain in place, at a reduced but still frequent all-day local service.
 Route 319 customers will benefit from the street changes we’re making and experience shorter travel times.
-The 12 other routes that run on a portion of the corridor will also benefit.
+The 12 other routes that run on a portion of the corridor will also benefit from bus priority measures.

-How are you improving the Scott Road Corridor?
+How will the R6 improve the Scott Road Corridor?

-Safety for all road users: We want to improve safety on the corridor for all road users.
+Safety for all road users: We are improving safety on the corridor for all road users.
 This means adding new pedestrian crosswalks, supporting safer driving speeds, and making intersections safer.